wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

    }
    ```

    3.2.
-Below the `waves` section, at the same level, add the following section:
+If you want to change the port for client connection (default is 6881), add the following setting:

    ```
+   waves {
+      ...
       blockchain-updates {
-      grpc-port = 6881 # Specify the port for client connection }
+         grpc-port = 6888 # Specify port
+   }
    ```